-Filo Mining Corp. (the "Company" or "Filo Mining") was incorporated on May 12, 2016 under the Canada Business Corporations Act.
+Filo Corp. (the "Company" or "Filo") was incorporated on May 12, 2016 under the Canada Business Corporations Act.
+Effective June 23, 2023, the Company's name was changed to Filo Corp., formerly Filo Mining Corp., to better align with the Company's strategic vision.
 The Company's principal business activities are the exploration and development of the Filo del Sol and Tamberias properties, which are comprised of adjacent mineral titles in San Juan Province, Argentina and Region III, Chile.
 Its registered office is located at Suite 2200, 885 West Georgia Street, Vancouver, British Columbia, V6C 3E8, Canada.
 The Company's common shares trade on the Toronto Stock Exchange under the symbol "FIL".
 In addition, the Company's common shares trade on the NASDAQ First North Growth Market under the symbol "FIL" and on the OTCQX under the symbol "FLMMF".
-On January 17, 2023, the Company announced a proposed name change to "Filo Corp." to better align with the Company's strategic vision.
-The Company plans to seek shareholder approval for the name change at its upcoming annual shareholder meeting.
-If approved by shareholders, the name change is also subject to TSX approval.